-When we think of a seder, most of us probably think of Passover.
-We often associate the seder with the Haggadah, a festive (chameitz-free) dinner, and the ornate seder plate assorted with symbolic foods.
+When we think of a Passover.
+We often associate the seder with the Haggadah, a festive ( -free) dinner, and the ornate seder plate assorted with symbolic foods.
 However, Passover isn’t the only time of the Jewish year in which we can have a seder.
-Many Jews, especially in the Sephardi (Spanish) and Mizrahi (Arabic) Jewish communities, bring out another seder plate for the festival of Rosh HaShanah, the Jewish new year.
+Many Jews, especially in the and Jewish communities, bring out another seder plate for the festival of Rosh HaShanah, the Jewish new year., most of us probably think of

 In a way, the Rosh Hashanah seder is almost a perfect complement to the Passover seder.
 While the Passover seder focuses on the Jewish people’s difficult past, the Rosh Hashanah seder serves to guide us into the future – specifically, a very sweet future.

 The pomegranate is commonly associated with Judaism for a reason: Its numerous seeds.
-According to a Midrash, the pomegranate contains 613 seeds, which symbolize the 613 mitzvot (commandments).
-While we know that not every pomegranate has this many seeds, of course, this allegory encourages us to fulfill mitzvot and live righteous lives.
+According to a, the pomegranate contains 613 seeds, which symbolize the 613 .
+While we know that not every pomegranate has this many seeds, this allegory encourages us to fulfill mitzvot and live righteous lives.

-What seeds of your own do you want to plant for the sweet new year?
-In what ways do you want to uplift others, to grow Jewishly, to pursue justice?
+The pomegranate prompts us to consider what seeds of our own we want to plant for the sweet new year.
+We may reflect on what ways we you want to uplift others, to grow Jewishly, or to pursue justice.

 Rubia (String Bean)

 Did you know that scallions and leeks have multiple forms of imagery in Judaism?
 On Passover, many Sephardi and Mizrahi Jews gently “whip” each other with scallions/leeks at the dinner table, mimicking Egyptian slave drivers from the Exodus story.
-On Rosh HaShanah, these Jews tear these vegetables into pieces and toss them over their shoulders, beckoning God to cut off our enemies.
-This is because karti, which is Hebrew for scallion/leek, sounds a lot like the word yikartu, meaning “cut off.”
+On Rosh HaShanah, many Jews tear these vegetables into pieces and toss them over their shoulders, beckoning God to cut off our enemies.
+This is because "karti," which is Hebrew for scallion/leek, sounds a lot like the word "yikartu," which means “cut off.”

-Salka, which is Aramaic for beet, sounds similar to the Hebrew word siluk, which means “removal.”
-Sephardi and Mizrahi Jews eat these, asking God to remove our enemies from our path.
-We can use this symbolism the same way we do with leeks and scallions: as a reminder to remove things out of our life that are keeping us from achieving our aspirations.
+Salka, which is Aramaic for beet, sounds similar to the Hebrew word "siluk," which means “removal.”
+Sephardi and Mizrahi Jews eat these while asking God to remove our enemies from our path.
+We can use this symbolism the same way we do leeks and scallions: as a reminder to remove things from our life that are keeping us from achieving our aspirations.

-K’ra is very phonetically similar to the word kara; the former means pumpkin/gourd, and the latter means “to tear apart” and “to proclaim.”
-Jews use this pun asking that God “tear apart” every evil decree against us and “to proclaim” our good merits, or blessings.
+K’ra is very phonetically similar to the word "kara;" the former means pumpkin/gourd, and the latter means “to tear apart” and “to proclaim.”
+Jews use this pun to ask that God “tear apart” every evil decree against us and “to proclaim” our good merits or blessings.
 This can serve as a reminder for us to be thankful and hopeful for the future, even when things seem difficult to handle.

-The Hebrew word gezer sounds like the word ligzor, which means to “cut off” and “to decree” (seeing a pattern here?)
-Like the pumpkin, this siman is symbolic of the Jewish wish that God judge us with positive decrees.
-Additionally, in Yiddish, the word for “carrots” and “to increase” are the same – mehren – and Eastern European Jews use this as a blessing for an increased bounty.
+The Hebrew word "gezer" sounds like the word "ligzor," which means to “cut off” and “to decree.”
+Are you beginning to see a pattern here?
+Like the pumpkin, this siman is symbolic of the wish that God judge us with positive decrees.
+Additionally, in Yiddish, the word for “carrots” and “to increase” are the same – "mehren" – and Eastern European Jews use this as a blessing for an increased bounty.
 Similarly, we can use this siman as a reminder of the bounty and the positivity that we are capable of sharing with those around us.

 Speaking of bounty, some Sephardi and Mizrahi Jews serve fish on Rosh HaShanah as a symbol of plenty and fertility.
 As a vegetarian alternative, you can use an egg (similar to Passover) or whatever symbolizes bounty and fertility to you.

 Many Jewish communities take the meaning of Rosh HaShanah – “head of the year” – very literally by putting a fish head or a lamb’s head on the seder plate.
-While many opt not to eat the head, many see it as a reminder of the Akeidah, the binding of Isaac, and the ram that was sacrificed on his behalf, as well as a prayer that we be more like the “head” and less like the “tail.”
+While many opt not to eat the head, many see it as a reminder of the, the binding of Isaac, and the ram that was sacrificed on his behalf, as well as a prayer that we be more like the “head” and less like the “tail” in the coming year.

 Apples/Quinces and Honey

-Dipping apples in honey is the most widely known symbol for Rosh HaShanah and the prayer for “a sweet new year,” and for Sephardi and Mizrahi Jews, this is no different.
-Iraqi Jews, for instance, bake their apples with sugar, and Yemenite Jews use quinces (pear-like fruits) instead of apples.
+Dipping apples in honey is the most widely known symbol for Rosh HaShanah and a prayer for “a sweet new year.”
+For Sephardi and Mizrahi Jews, this is no different.
+Iraqi Jews bake their apples with sugar, and Yemenite Jews use quinces (pear-like fruits) instead of apples.

-Regardless of what we choose to eat and serve on our seder plates, the symbolism of sweetness, of a new year with endless potential can inspire all of us to live with passion, with love, and with righteous action.
+Regardless of what we choose to eat and serve on our seder plates, the symbolism of sweetness, of a new year with endless potential, can inspire all of us to live with passion, love, and righteous action.